SalimFares4/Hate-Speech-Detection/Onboarding.md

 ## Required Documents.
 - [Supervision agreement](https://www.fim.uni-passau.de/fileadmin/dokumente/beschaeftigte/kommunikation_marketing/Webbilder/Zielgruppen/Nachwuchswissenschaftler/Supervision_Agreeement_20.12.2017.pdf)

-- An application for admission or the necessary declaration (available from the [Dean's Office](dekanat@fim.uni-passau.de) on request).
+- An application for admission or the necessary declaration (available from the Dean's Office: dekanat@fim.uni-passau.de on request).

 - Certified copie of your Master certificate.